ArdaByk/Mevora/README.md

 ## How does Mevora work?

-Mevora identifies all your Request Processor, Pipeline Action, and Message Processor classes at the beginning of the project and creates a main MevoraDispatcher class.
+Mevora identifies all your Request Processor, Pipeline Action and Message Processor classes at the beginning of the project and creates a main MevoraDispatcher class.
 It creates the necessary methods for each Processor class within the class and makes them available for your use.
 Since these operations are performed at compile-time, it offers high-performance usage.

 ---